 1. Download and Install DBeaver

-- download and install the one that suits your OS
+download and install the one that suits your OS (MAC or Windows)

 2. Getting the right driver

-- Copy that file in a safe place on your pc that you DON'T ACCIDENTALLY REMOVE!
+Copy that file to a safe place on your pc that you DON'T ACCIDENTALLY REMOVE!

 Personally, I prefer to place them in the

 %UserProfile%/Documentsdirectory as no one care about it!

 3. Create a custom driver for DBeaver

 From Database Menu --> Open DriverManager